ActiTect: A Generalizable Machine Learning Pipeline for REM Sleep Behavior Disorder Screening through Standardized Actigraphy: Results

-Developing generalizable ML models for RBD screening from actigraphy data requires a preprocessing pipeline that can reliably harmonize data across heterogeneous input sources.
-We designed a robust signal preprocessing framework aimed at standardizing raw accelerometer recordings from different devices and cohorts, ensuring compatibility for downstream feature extraction and model inference.\\ The pipeline consists of resampling, bandpass filtering, non-wear episode detection, auto-calibration, and sleep–wake segmentation (see \parref{par:preprocessing}\,\&\,\cref{fig:pipeline_overview}).
-We focus on two key components of this process, demonstrating their impact on standardization and data quality.
-First, we assess the effectiveness of device auto-calibration by quantifying deviations from the expected unit sphere before and after correction, following the method proposed by van Hees et al. (2014)\,\cite{van_hees_autocalibration_2014}.
-Second, we evaluate the performance of automated sleep segmentation by comparing algorithmically derived sleep windows to manually annotated sleep diaries. \newpar{Auto-calibration} Actimeters typically require individual calibration to correct for device-specific variations in gain and offset, especially when accurate axis-orientation relationships are critical.
+\newpar{Auto-calibration} Actimeters typically require individual calibration to correct for device-specific variations in gain and offset, especially when accurate axis-orientation relationships are critical.
 However, manual calibration is labor-intensive and thus rarely performed in practice.
 Therefore, we incorporate a post-hoc auto-calibration step into our pipeline, leveraging the observation that the magnitude of the acceleration vector approximates the standard gravitational acceleration during rest periods.
 This involves identifying low-activity segments, computing deviations from the unit sphere, and iteratively fitting gain and offset parameters via weighted least square regression to minimize discrepancies between observed data points and the theoretical unit sphere\,\cite{van_hees_autocalibration_2014}.\\ Since calibration error can be directly quantified by the deviation from the unit sphere, we evaluated the effectiveness of our auto-calibration by comparing these deviations before and after correction (\cref{fig:preprocessing_results}b), which illustrates the relationship between initial error and relative error reduction ratio across cohorts.
 Reflecting these trends, calibration errors were reduced from $50.89\pm38.28\,\textrm{mg}$ to $2.81\pm0.81\,\textrm{mg}$ across the \cgntrain{} cohort and from $25.13\pm7.65\,\textrm{mg}$ to $3.09\pm1.12\,\textrm{mg}$ within the \cgntest{} cohort.
 Within the \oxfshort{} cohort, we observed a reduction from $40.01\pm16.72\,\textrm{mg}$ to $2.83\pm1.01\,\textrm{mg}$.

 \newpar{Automated Sleep Segmentation}[par:sleepsegmentation] In ambulatory studies targeting RBD detection from actigraphy, concurrent polysomnography (PSG) for sleep-window determination is typically unavailable.
 In those studies sleep periods are approximated using participant-completed sleep diaries\,\cite{brink-kjaer_ambulatory_2023}, which are potentially limited by subjectivity, precision in reported times, or missing data due to participant burden, and light sensor data\,\cite{raschella_actigraphy_2023}, reflecting time in bed rather than actual sleep.\\ As part of our preprocessing pipeline, we employ the HDCZA algorithm introduced by van Hees et al. (2018)\,\cite{van_hees_estimating_2018} to identify candidate sleep periods from raw actigraphy, as the algorithm has been shown to generalize well across populations and to outperform both machine learning-based and other heuristic approaches\,\cite{patterson_40_2023}.
 To assess the performance of this algorithm within our specific setting, we conducted two validation analyses: one using annotated sleep diaries from the training cohort and another using PSG recordings from the test cohort, both available for a subset of individuals.